Kyle-Ye/XcodeLLMEligible/README.md

 The author of this project is not responsible for any consequences that may arise from your use of this project.

 ## Usage

+> [!NOTE]
+> Tested the script under macOS 15 Beta 1 ~ Beta 3
+>
+> Should work on macOS 15.x release as long as Apple does not remove or change the override feature of eligibility service.

 ### Script Execution